ief015/open-konstruktor/src/serialization/saveformat.md

 - Tiles are written in vertical strokes: from top-left, to bottom, then from left to right.
 - The four blocked off columns on either side of the field are serialized in the design data, even though they are never changed.
-- rows x columns : 27 x 44
+The central 36 columns are user-editable.

 Columns have 2 byte elements, making this layer at most twice as large as all other layers:

 - `04 00`: Empty
 - `04 01`: N Silicon
 - `04 02`: P Silicon

+The purpose of the `04` bytes is currently unknown.

 ## Layer 2: Metal